 When an end of year tax review takes place, it could be the case that an employee’s unused tax credits will cover any tax liability that may arise.
 (More likely in lower-paid jobs / part-time workers or where people don’t return to full employment.)

-Where this is not the case, Revenue has stated that employees will be given the opportunity to fully or partially pay any income tax and USC liability through the Payments/Repayments facility in myAccount.
+Where tax is owed – Revenue has stated that employees will be given the opportunity to fully or partially pay any income tax and USC liability through the Payments/Repayments facility in myAccount.
 Otherwise, Revenue will collect the liability, interest-free, by reducing the employee’s tax credits over 4 years starting in January 2022.”

 Will You Have to Repay Income Tax and USC ?

-In general – for many people it will mean an underpayment of income tax of between 20% and 40% of the total wage subsidy received.
+In general – for many people it will mean a tax underpayment of between 20% and 40% of the total wage subsidy received.